automata-network/automata-dcap-attestation/rust-crates/libraries/dcap-rs/README.md

 ## zkVM Patches

-zkVM programs provide patches, which are simply modified Rust crates that can help reducing execution cycle costs in the VM.
+zkVM programs provide patches, which are simply modified Rust crates that can help reduce execution cycle costs in the VM.

 We have tested `dcap-rs` with both RiscZero and SP1 zkVMs, and we would happily work with more zkVMs in the future.